Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - 1 RMA - Negocani - Medzidli - Kenali - positions - 1916

-Positions of the 1er RMA, 2e RMA and Serbians (east of the railroad) in front of Medzidli and Kenali.
-An original sketch by the 156th Division.
+Positions of the 1er RMA, 2e RMA, and Serbians (east of the railway) in front of Medzidli and Kenali.
+Original sketch by the 156th Division.

 Foreign Legion - Battalion - Balkans - Monastir - 1916